Hitesh-Nagothu/MERN_Ecommerce/README.md

 1. Create Users
 2. Add products to the store
 3. Search for products in the database
+4. Add product to cart
-4. Build billing interface
+5. Build billing interface
-5. Integrating paypal payment services to checkout
+6. Integrating paypal payment services to checkout